Di An Ho Chi Minh City, Vietnam Travel Guide

 Di An's natural attractions focus on urban green spaces, and its charm lies in authentic local experiences.

-A local urban park offering green space for relaxation, exercise, and family activities.
+A local urban park offering green space for relaxation, exercise, and family-friendly pastimes.

-A central public square often used for events in the area, gatherings, and as a collective space for locals.
+A central public square often used for local events, gatherings, and as a shared space for the local population.

 None within Di An; the landscape is mostly flat and urbanized, without dramatic scenic viewpoints or natural wonders.